-Using the current 1998 NIS procedures, all frame hospitals within a stratum have an equal probability of selection for the sample, regardless of whether they had been in prior NIS samples.
+Beginning with the 1998 NIS sampling procedures, all frame hospitals within a stratum have an equal probability of selection for the sample, regardless of whether they had been in prior NIS samples.
 This deviates from the procedure used for earlier samples, which maximized the longitudinal component of the NIS series.

-Further description of the sampling procedures for earlier releases of the NIS can be found in the report: Design of the HCUP Nationwide Inpatient Sample, Release 6.
-For a description of the development of the new 1998 NIS sample design, see the report: Changes in NIS Sampling and Weighting Strategy for 1998.
+Further description of the sampling procedures for earlier releases of the NIS can be found in the special report: Design of the HCUP Nationwide Inpatient Sample, Release 6.
+This report is available on the 1997 NIS Documentation CD-ROM and on the HCUP Web site.
+For a description of the development of the new sample design for 1998 and subsequent data years, see the special report: Changes in NIS Sampling and Weighting Strategy for 1998.
+This report is available on the 2000 NIS Documentation CD-ROM and on the HCUP web site.